onjara/optic/streams/fileStream/README.md

 automatically move the current log file to a backup file and start a fresh one, preventing any individual log file from getting to big.
 It can also help organize your log files better.
 There are two rotation strategies:
-* Byte rotation - When the log file would grow beyond a specified size, then the file is rotated
+* __Byte rotation__ - When the log file would grow beyond a specified size, then the file is rotated
-* Date based rotation - This is a work in progress
+* __Date based rotation__ - This is a work in progress

 ### Byte size rotation

 If a log file write would grow the file bigger than the specified size, then the log file is rotated first.
 As an example, let's say you have a log file `mod.log`.
-Upon it's first rotation, `mod.log` becomes `mod.log.1` and the log record(s) are written to a new, empty, `mod.log`.
+Upon its first rotation, `mod.log` becomes `mod.log.1` and the log record(s) are written to a new, empty, `mod.log`.
 When `mod.log` is ready to rotate again, `mod.log.1` becomes `mod.log.2`, `mod.log` becomes `mod.log.1` and the new record(s) are written to a new, empty, `mod.log`.
 The number of log files kept in rotation is specified by the rotation strategy.
 The default is 7 log files.
+Any log records which fall outside of rotation are deleted.
+For example, with the default of 7 log files, when mod.log.7 rotates, it would be deleted instead.

 Examples:
 ```typescript